Terms and Conditions

 5.5 The Client agrees to provide such information to Architectural Plants as Architectural Plants may reasonably request for the purposes of fulfilling its obligations under the Contractual Documents.

 6.1 Without prejudice to clauses 4.2 and 4.7, if the cost to Architectural Plants of undertaking the Works materially increases as a result of an increase in the price of materials, rates for wages, other charges or costs, the price of labour, or other services required for completion of the Works, Architectural Plants will notify the Client before undertaking any work to which the material increase applies.
-In such circumstances, Architectural Plants and Client will seek to reach agreement in writing as to an appropriate increase to the Contract Price to reflect the increase in cost to Architectural Plants.
+In such circumstances, Architectural Plants and the Client will seek to reach agreement in writing as to an appropriate increase to the Contract Price to reflect the increase in cost to Architectural Plants.
 If an agreement in writing is not reached between the Client and Architectural Plants within a reasonable time, Architectural Plants has the right to discontinue the Works and the Client agrees to pay Architectural Plants all costs Architectural Plants has reasonably and properly incurred in fulfilling the Contract prior to the date on which Architectural Plants discontinues the Works.

 6.2 Subject to clause 6.3, and unless otherwise specified in these terms and conditions, changes to the Contractual Documents may be agreed orally between the Client and Architectural Plants.